Gitaru Hydroelectric Power Station: Overview

-The 30 m tall dam withholds a 16000000 m3 reservoir.
+The 30 m tall dam holds a 16000000 m3 reservoir.
 The relatively small reservoir relies on steady releases from the Masinga and Kamburu Dams upstream.
-The reservoir power station is located underground near the left abutment.
-It contains two 72 megawatt and one 81 megawatt Francis turbine-generators.
+The reservoir power station is located underground near the left abutment and contains two 72 megawatt and one 81 megawatt Francis turbine-generators.
 Water released from the station is returned to the Tana at the Kindaruma Reservoir via a 4.7 km long tailrace tunnel.
 The difference in elevation between the reservoir and power station affords a net hydraulic head of 136 m.